Loading...

 These advancements lead to better, easier, and more comfortable dialysis treatments for patients.

-Moreover, wearable and implantable artificial kidneys are changing the way kidney treatment is done, giving patients more freedom and a better quality of life.
+Moreover, wearable and implantable artificial kidneys are changing the way kidney treatment is done.
+It give patients more freedom and a better quality of life.

 Frequently Asked Questions (FAQs)